harrydon725/batch_processing_project/README.md

 5. Votes
 - Table of votes for a post - with post they relate to ID, the user(NULL on most records), vote_type and creation timestamp

-From the first two tasks at least, it seems we can stay completley within the posts table and make a cleaned version on the analytical one.
-This seems simple enough, however we are taking from one database to another, so we will need to bring the data out of the database rather than to a seperate table in the same database.
-As far as i know, postgresoperator doesnt expect a return or can handle one - so this might be a bit of a blocker if it comes to it.

-Little bit of research on the above shwos postgreshook could work, and expects a result.

 ## Process of coding